Ride-The-Lightning/RTL/README.md

 For details on all the configuration options refer to [this page](https://github.com/ShahanaFarooqui/RTL/blob/master/Application_configurations).

 #### User Authentication on RTL
-RTL requires the user to be authenticated by the application first, before accessing LND functions.
+RTL requires the user to be authenticated by the application first, before allowing access to LND functions.
 There are two options to configure authentication on RTL, depending on the `nodeAuthtype` value provided in RTL.conf.

-For `nodeAuthType=DEFAULT`
-Password provided in lnd.conf for the rpc setting for bitcoind will be used for authentication.
+* For `nodeAuthType=DEFAULT`; Password provided in lnd.conf for the rpc setting for bitcoind will be used for authentication.

-For `nodeAuthType=CUSTOM`
-Specific password must be provided in RTL.conf (in plain text) for authentication.
+* For `nodeAuthType=CUSTOM`; Specific password must be provided in RTL.conf (in plain text) for authentication.
 Password should be set with `rtlPass=<user defined>` in the [Authentication] section of RTL.conf

 ### <a name="start"></a>Start the Server
 Run the following command: